Classes: Growing Places—For aspiring farmers and start-ups

 - become familiar with state and federal agriculture programs

 Growing Places is organized into six modules, each addressing a different aspect of business development.
 Each session pulls in experts in that particular topic area to give depth to the lecture, discussion, and hands-on exercises that make up the course format.
-Farmer guest speakers and panelists are an important component, and by sharing their experiences with the group, offer a much appreciated realistic perspective on starting and growing agricultural businesses.
+Farmer and industry guest speakers are an important component of the course.
+By sharing their experiences -- via webinars and video clips - they bring a much appreciated realistic perspective on starting and growing agricultural businesses.

 Scholarship and Financial Aid information: Financial aid is available for eligible individuals.
 At the end of the registration form, you can make a request for financial aid.

 Last modified August 28 2019 11:20 AM